Apple CEO says EU tax ruling 'total political crap': Irish Independent

 "I think it's a desire to reallocate taxes that should be paid in the US to the EU," he added.

-Cook rejected accusation by EU Competition Commissioner Margrethe Vestager that Apple paid just 0.005 percent tax in Ireland in 2014.

-"They just picked a number from I don't know where," he said, adding that Apple pays 26 percent per year on its global profits.
+Apple was found to be holding over $181 billion in accumulated profits offshore, more than any U.S. company, in a study published last year by two left-leaning nonprofit groups, a policy critics say is designed to avoid paying U.S taxes.

+"We paid 400 (million dollars) to Ireland (in 2014), we paid 400 to the U.S. and we provisioned several billion dollars for the U.S. for payment as soon as we repatriate it and right now I forecast that repatriation to occur next year," Cook told RTE.

-Cook said Apple was committed to expanding its operations in Ireland despite the ruling.
+Cook told RTE he was very confident his appeal would succeed and said Apple was committed to expanding its operations in Ireland despite the ruling.

-"I feel like Ireland stuck with Apple when it wasn't easy to stick with Apple and now we're sticking with Ireland," he said.

-In a separate interview on Thursday with Irish state broadcaster RTE, Cook said the EU decision was "maddening" and that he was very confident his appeal would succeed.

 (Reporting by Conor Humphries; editing by Susan Thomas)